-We are honoured to have been educating the minds, hearts and spirits of students for 170 years.
+We are honoured to have been educating the minds, hearts and spirits of students for more than 170 years.
 We are proud of our old scholars and their contributions to society and our illustrious alumni include three Nobel Laureates, 10 Australian premiers and 41 Rhodes Scholars.
 A new generation of leaders and innovators are emerging from the School and our more recent old scholars are actively involved in School life.

 We have been a leading school for generations and we are committed to preserving our history.
 Volunteers assist with the preservation of valuable historical documents and the School’s museum charts our distinguished story.

 Exhibitions are held regularly and visitors are welcome by appointment.
 To volunteer or to donate memorabilia, please contact Andrea McKinnon-Matthews, School Archivist on email@example.com

 The Trinity School Room, located behind the Holy Trinity Church on North Terrace, is the original site for the School.
 Eleven boys attend the first day of school on 15 July 1847.